-Searching for the Perfect Neuron for AI
+Searching for the Perfect Artificial Synapse for AI

 What’s the best type of device from which to build a neural network?
 Of course, it should be fast, small, consume little power, have the ability to reliably store many bits-worth of information.
 And if it’s going to be involved in learning new tricks as well as performing those tricks, it has to behave predictably during the learning process.

 Neural networks can be thought of as a group of cells connected to other cells.
-These connections all have particular strengths, or weights, associated with them.
+These connections—synapses in biological neurons—all have particular strengths, or weights, associated with them.
 Rather than use the logic and memory of ordinary CPUs to represent these, companies and academic researchers have been working on ways of representing them in arrays of different kinds of nonvolatile memories.
 That way, key computations can be made without having to move any data.
 AI systems based on resistive RAM, flash memory, MRAM, and phase change memory are all in the works, but they all have their limitations.
 Last week, at the IEEE International Electron Device Meeting in San Francisco, researchers put forward some candidates that might do better.

-IBM’s latest entrant as the basis of the perfect neuron is called electrochemical RAM.
+IBM’s latest entrant as the basis of the perfect synapse is called electrochemical RAM.
 Like phase change memory or RRAM, it stores information as a change in its conductance.
 But unlike those two, which are usually built to achieve two or a few states, ECRAM is built to achieve dozens or even hundreds.

 The ECRAM cell looks a bit like a CMOS transistor.
 A gate sits atop a dielectric layer, which covers a semiconducting channel and two electrodes, the source and drain.
 However, in the ECRAM, the dielectric is lithium phosphorous oxynitride, a solid-state electrolyte used in experimental thin-film lithium-ion batteries.
 In an ECRAM, the part that would be the silicon channel in a CMOS transistor is made from tungsten trioxide, which is used in smart windows, among other things.

-To set the level of resistance—the neuron’s “weight” in neural networks terms—you pulse a voltage across the gate and source electrodes.
+To set the level of resistance—the synapse’s “weight” in neural networks terms—you pulse a current across the gate and source electrodes.
 When this pulse is of one polarity, it drives lithium ions into the tungsten layer, making it more conductive.
 Reverse the polarity, and the ions flee back into the lithium phosphate, reducing conductance.

-Reading the neuron’s weight just requires setting a voltage across the source and drain electrodes and sensing the resulting current.
+Reading the synapse’s weight just requires setting a voltage across the source and drain electrodes and sensing the resulting current.
 The separation of the read current path from the write current path is one of the advantages of ECRAM, says Jianshi Tang at IBM T.J.
 Watson Research Center.
 Phase change and resistive memories have to both set and sense conductance by running current through the same path.
 So reading the cell can potentially cause its conductance to drift.

 (A separate group at IBM presented its solution to this drift problem at IEDM as well.
 That team’s “projection” phase change memory cell contains a structure that shunts the read current through without letting it rewrite the cell.)

-Note: This story was corrected on 11 December to clarify terms and correct the channel length of an IBM ECRAM.